Skip to main content

 note

-The Pure export rules for accessing FlashBlade defined by the specified accessModes in the PVC specification. *(rw): This rule is set for ReadWriteOnce, ReadWriteMany, and ReadWriteOncePod PVC access modes.
-It allows clients to perform both read and write operations on the storage. *(ro): This rule is applied for ReadOnlyMany PVC access mode.
+The Pure export rules for accessing FlashBlade are defined by the specified accessModes in the PVC specification. *(rw): This rule applies to ReadWriteOnce, ReadWriteMany, and ReadWriteOncePod PVC access modes.
+It allows clients to perform both read and write operations on the storage. *(ro): This rule applies to ReadOnlyMany PVC access mode.
 It ensures that the storage can only be accessed in read-only mode, preventing modifications to the data.

 Example PVC specification: